A Survey on Safe Multi-Modal Learning System: Controllability - Fairness

 \subsection{Benchmark}

-Datasets for fair MMLS are limited due to privacy concerns and the inherent complexity of multimodal data.
+Datasets crucial for ensuring fairness in MMLS are limited due to privacy concerns and the intricate nature of multimodal data.
+Given the scarcity of research in the field, we highlight several representative datasets for reference.
+MovieKens \cite{ni2023content} is a widely used multimodal benchmark dataset for movie recommendation.
+IEMOCAP \cite{busso2008iemocap} is a emotion recognition dataset covering audio, text, and video.
+Additionally, the clinical database MIMIC-III \cite{johnson2016mimic} and the image-text corpus Multi30K \cite{elliott2016multi30k} also contribute to fairness research in clinical data and multilingual contexts, respectively.
+Notions of fairness vary in different systems.
 Various fairness notions (e.g., \textit{Equalized Odds} and \textit{Statistical Parity} \cite{mehrabi2021survey}) in MMLS draw inspiration from concepts established in unimodal settings.
 Key fairness categories encompass individual fairness, focusing on individual samples, and group fairness, targeting protected groups such as Black or Female \cite{chen2020exploring}.
-In the context of multilingual multimodal models, additional fairness notions like \textit{Multilingual Individual} and \textit{Multilingual Group Fairness} have been introduced \cite{wang2021assessing}.
-The former necessitates similar semantics across languages, linking text snippets to images, while the latter measures equalized predictive performance across languages.
+In the context of multilingual MMLS, additional fairness metrics like \textit{Multilingual Individual} and \textit{Multilingual Group Fairness} have been introduced \cite{wang2021assessing}.
+The former necessitates similar semantics across languages, linking text to images, while the latter measures equalized predictive performance across languages.